Delay-line memory

-Use of a delay line for a computer memory was invented by J. Presper Eckert in the mid-1940s for use in computers such as the EDVAC and the UNIVAC I. Eckert and John Mauchly applied for a patent for a delay-line memory system on October 31, 1947; the patent was issued in 1953.
+Eckert and John Mauchly applied for a patent for a delay-line memory system on October 31, 1947; the patent was issued in 1953.
 This patent focused on mercury delay lines, but it also discussed delay lines made of strings of inductors and capacitors, magnetostrictive delay lines, and delay lines built using rotating disks to transfer data to a read head at one point on the circumference from a write head elsewhere around the circumference.

 Genesis in radar

-The basic concept of the delay line originated with World War II radar research, as a system to reduce clutter from reflections from the ground and other "fixed" objects.
+The basic concept of the delay line originated with World War II radar research, as a system to reduce clutter from reflections from the ground and other non-moving objects.

 A radar system consists principally of an antenna, a transmitter, a receiver, and a display.
 The antenna is connected to the transmitter, which sends out a brief pulse of radio energy before being disconnected again.
 The antenna is then connected to the receiver, which amplifies any reflected signals and sends them to the display.
-Objects farther from the radar return echos later than those closer to the radar, which the display indicates visually as a "blip", which can be measured against a scale.
+Objects farther from the radar return echos later than those closer to the radar, which the display indicates visually as a "blip", which can be measured against a scale in order to determine range.

 Non-moving objects at a fixed distance from the antenna always return a signal after the same delay.
 This would appear as a fixed spot on the display, making detection of other targets in the area more difficult.
 Early radars simply aimed their beams away from the ground to avoid the majority of this "clutter".
 This was not an ideal situation; it required careful aiming, which was difficult for smaller mobile radars, and did not remove other sources of clutter-like reflections from features like prominent hills, and in the worst case would allow low-flying enemy aircraft to literally fly "under the radar".

 To filter out static objects, two pulses were compared, and returns with the same delay times were removed.
 To do this, the signal sent from the receiver to the display was split in two, with one path leading directly to the display and the second leading to a delay unit.
 The delay was carefully tuned to be some multiple of the time between pulses, or "pulse repetition frequency".
 This resulted in the delayed signal from an earlier pulse exiting the delay unit the same time that the signal from a newer pulse was received from the antenna.
 One of the signals was electrically inverted, typically the one from the delay, and the two signals were then combined and sent to the display.
 Any signal that was at the same location was nullified by the inverted signal from a previous pulse, leaving only the moving objects on the display.